-Strategies, approaches, and/or activities that have been shown through research and evaluation to
+Strategies, approaches, and/or activities that have been shown through research and evaluation to be effective, efficient, sustainable transferable, and reliably lead to a desired result.

 For the purposes of this Guide, good practices meet two additional criteria: they lead to or exhibit coherence with the principles of good Security Sector Governance (SSG); and they serve as reference points for kickstarting an internal reflection on existing practices and developing new ones (when relevant).